Dellaire/mongodb-transactions/README.md

 > docker run -p 27017:27017 mongo:4.0.4 --replSet rs
 ```

-Connect with a client to the server and initiate the replica set:
+Connect with a client to the server, initiate the replica set and the collection:
 ```
 > mongo
 > rs.initiate()
+> use test
+> db.createCollection("data")
 ```